Darlenne-M/su25-Group5/README.md

 ## For Trotter

 Version 0.1
-Prepared by Darlenne Noemi Mosqueda & Sarah Robinson
+Prepared by Darlenne Noemi Mosqueda-Arredondo & Sarah Robinson
 CSC 340
 May 26, 2025